 If these owners and buyers had these perspectives in mind and/or sought some guidance, their transition would have turned out differently; namely, their deal would have been successful.
 With that as the goal, here are a few “best practices” to keep in mind:

-- Establish the Baseline at the Beginning: When designing your buy-in or buy-out transition plan, it is wise to establish a baseline practice value from the start.
+- Establish the Baseline at the Beginning: When you first consider selling to your chiropractic associate, focus on proper design.
+For a buy-in or buy-out transition plan , it is wise to establish a baseline practice value from the start.
 Certainly, you can have a “honeymoon period” where you and the buyer get to know each other.
 But at some point (generally within the first year) you need to put a valuation in place to establish what the practice is worth now, if you plan for the relationship to move forward.
 As an owner, I understand you have many years invested in practice and that you may spend significant time investing in the associate to ensure their success.
 But if you don’t put a tangible value on what the practice is worth now (without the associate’s contribution), you will run into problems later as you attempt to value something that you are both contributing to – because your associate will want credit for their part, however small or large it may be.

-- Get Expert Help: As you may imagine, there are many moving parts to such transitions.
+- Get Expert Help: As you may imagine, there are many moving parts to transitions such as selling to your chiropractic associate.
 And frankly, associate buy-in and buy-out deals are not typically what I would consider a “do-it-yourself” project that you can quickly learn on YouTube or by doing a little online research.
 This is your life’s work, your business, your future at stake and it makes sense to get guidance so you don’t make unnecessary mistakes, as you may not have the opportunity to recover from errors you make.

 Need More?
 If you’re looking to transition or sell your chiropractic practice, you should consider our upcoming FREE WEBINAR Sell, Switch or Slow Down – Maximizing the Value of Your Chiropractic Practice Sale or Transition and Minimizing Costly Mistakes.